-\\The normal contribution includes administrative expenses.
+^{}The normal contribution includes administrative expenses.

-- 3. Schedule D of this report outlines the full set of actuarial assumptions and methods used to prepare the current valuation.
-Since the previous valuation, the Board has adopted a funding policy, which is shown in Schedule F. In accordance with this funding policy, the actuarial value of assets was set equal to the market value of assets on June 30, 2013.
-Five-year smoothing of assets will commence in subsequent years. - 4.
+- 2. The major benefit and contribution provisions of the Fund as reflected in the valuation are summarized in Schedule H. The valuation takes into account the effect of amendments to the Fund enacted through the 2014 session of the General Assembly.
+There have been no changes since the previous valuation. - Schedule D of this report outlines the full set of actuarial assumptions and methods used to prepare the current valuation.
+There have been no changes since the previous valuation.
+The Board Funding Policy is shown in Schedule F. - 4.
 The entry age actuarial cost method was used to prepare the valuation.
-Schedule E contains a brief description of this method. - Comments on the valuation results as of June 30, 2013 are given in Section IV, and further discussion of the contributions is set out in Section V. - 6.
+Schedule E contains a brief description of this method. - 5.
+Comments on the valuation results as of June 30, 2014 are given in Section IV, and further discussion of the contributions is set out in Section V. - 6.
 We have prepared the Solvency Test and Schedule of Retirants Added to and Removed from Rolls for the Fund's Comprehensive Annual Report.
-These tables are shown in Schedule I.
+These tables are shown in Schedule J.